Introductory Statistics for Data Analytics

 Statistics is the science of learning from data.
 In this course students learn how to apply statistical analysis to data.
 Students also begin learning how to use statistical software that is used in the other courses as well.
 (R Project for Statistical Computing).

-The course is taught by faculty from the department of Statistics at The Ohio State University.
-The course is delivered in 100% distance learning format and includes instructional material equivalent to a one semester credit hour class.
+The course is co- taught by three faculty from the department of Statistics at The Ohio State University.
+The course is delivered in 100% distance learning, asynchronous format and includes instructional material equivalent to a one semester credit hour class.

-Introductory Statistics for Data Analytics includes; a short discussion of where data comes from; data exploration; probability and random variables; the basics of statistical inference (e.g., sampling and inferring upon population parameters using statistics); testing statistical hypotheses and building confidence intervals; and an introduction to regression.
+The Introductory Statistics for Data Analytics course teaches students learn how to apply statistical analysis to data.
+In doing so, students also begin learning how to use statistical software (R Project for Statistical Computing) for statistical analysis.
+The course includes these topics; a short discussion of where data comes from; data exploration; probability and random variables; the basics of statistical inference (e.g., sampling and inferring upon population parameters using statistics); testing statistical hypotheses and building confidence intervals; and an introduction to regression.
 Students will use the R software package in this course.

 4 CEUs are granted upon successful completion of the course.